adblockradio/adblockradio/README.md

 ### Installation

 As prerequisites, you need:
 - Node.js and NPM.
-This project has been tested with node v9.9.0 and NPM 5.6.0.
+This project has been tested with node 8.* and 10.* (NPM 5.6.0 and 6.2.0 respectively).
 If you need to manage several node versions on your platform, you might want to use [NVM](https://github.com/creationix/nvm).
 - Python (tested with v2.7.9).
 - Keras (tested with v2.0.8).
 Keras installation instructions are available [here](https://keras.io/#installation).
 - Tensorflow (tested with `tensorflow` v1.4.0 and `tensorflow-gpu` v1.3.0).
 Installation instructions are [here](https://www.tensorflow.org/install/).